hugang/auto-test/doc/commands.md

     - type: file type, split with comma.
     - excludePath: The exclude path, split with comma.
     - excludeFile: The exclude file, split with comma.

+## write to file [〇]

+write the content to the file.

+- argument
+    - target: The file path.
+    - value: The content to write.
+    - type: The type of the file, append or write. default is append.